-Activity Α R Т BMI is not for people like me and my community Х Х More than just BMI - seems to come up all the time even in services not related to weight e.g. Neuro-divergent X X If I ask for help, or admit I'm struggling, does it have negative consequences- e.g. will it get back other people like social services X As a Black woman, culturally I tend keep my struggles to myself until I feel it's safe and don't have to over explain - and there aren't a lot of those spaces Х Food is a really important part of my culture and my family - and the ways to make these in a healthy way make it a different dish (which people notice and comment on) X It can be hard to stay motivated to come back to a class and / or stick to a diet - is useful to have someone giving support around the edges X X I have to take care of my family before I take care of myself - and once I've done that I don't have the time / money / energy to do more X Just too tired Х Doing things as a group - exercise and / or diet - can support motivation Х Х The Council is not where I want to get my services Х
+Activity Α R Т BMI is not for people like me and my community. Х Х I am more than just BMI, but BMI comes up all the time even in services not related to weight, like neurodivergence.
+X Х If I ask for help, or admit I'm struggling, does it have negative consequences; will it get back to other people like social services X As a Black woman, culturally I tend keep my struggles to myself until I feel it's safe and don't have to over explain - there are not a lot of spaces that let me do that.
+X Food is an important part of my culture.
+Changing these dishes to make them in a healthy way makes it a different dish (which people notice and comment on). Х It can be hard to stay motivated, to come back to a class, or to stick to a diet - it is useful to have someone giving support around the edges.
+X X I have to take care of my family before I take care of myself - and once I've done that, I don't have the time / money / energy to do more. Х Just too tired. Х Doing things as a group - exercise and / or diet - can support motivation. Х Х The Council is not where I want to get my services. Х